realworldocaml/book/book/testing/README.md

 one thing, why is one second the right timeout, rather than a half a second, or ten?
-The time we wait is some balance between reducing the likelihood of a non-deterministic failure versus preserving performance of the test, which is a bit of an awkward tradeoff to have to meke.
+The time we wait is some balance between reducing the likelihood of a non-deterministic failure versus preserving performance of the test, which is a bit of an awkward trade-off to have to make.

 We can improve on this by removing the `Clock.after` call, and instead adding a retry loop to the `connect` test helper